James4Ever0/openmule/README.md

 ---

 negotiable task and price (the end user can place a bid for a task) for flexible, versatile agents, refund policy by third party escrow and validator

+---

+every traffic relay, escrew can get paid by joining the openmule distributed network